YG Entertainment: YGEX

-YGMM
+YG"MM

-YGMM was established in May 2021 as a form of collaboration with GMM Grammy, Thailand's largest entertainment company with a capital of 200 billion baht (US$5 billion), the company will focus on entertainment and consulting businesses for concerts, theater and acting.
+YG"MM was established in May 2021 as a form of collaboration with GMM Grammy, Thailand's largest entertainment company with a capital of 200 billion baht (US$5 billion), the company will focus on entertainment and consulting businesses for concerts, theater and acting.
 GMM Grammy is one of the longest-serving mainstream entertainment companies in Thailand having a number of music labels along with TV and film productions.
 GMM Grammy is set to hold a 51% stake in the company, while the other 49% belongs to YG Entertainment.

-YG"MM is a fully integrated artist development company with the goal of making Thailand one of the most comprehensive development bases for artists.
-From the audition, training, creation, and promotion to becoming a world-class professional artist, as well as organizing concerts, stage plays, and various performances in the future.
+YG"MM is a fully integrated artist development company with the goal of making Thailand a comprehensive development base for artists.
+From the audition, training, creation, and promotion to becoming a professional artist, as well as organizing concerts, stage plays, and various performances in the future.

 On September 27, 2021, YG"MM opened the audition for idol artists for the first time.
 In 2022, the company has unveiled their first big project, YG"MM Boy Audition 2022.